 Deep pile, or high pile, carpets have long, tall fibers.
 Higher fibers often generate the best long-term performance.
 These long fibers give the carpet a plush appearance and texture.

-You could use this type of carpet in low traffic areas.
+You could use high pile carpet in low traffic areas.
 Deep pile carpeting has a luxurious appearance that will enhance the aesthetic of any room.
 Homeowners install deep pile carpet in their home because this type of carpet is: